-The following point reductions shall be applied except for (a) rare cases of overwhelming importance as a community icon; (b) location of the site within one (1) of the five (5) designated focus areas; or (c) location of the site within a wellhead protection area.
-The rural land board shall define what is a community icon, recognizing that community icons will change over time.
-A community icon should be a recognized symbol of Lexington-Fayette County, including, but not limited to, National Register properties and local, state or federal landmarks.
-The rural land board shall retain the discretion to determine whether a particular parcel is a community icon.
+The following point reductions shall be applied except for (a) rare cases of overwhelming importance as a community icon; (b) location of the site within one of the five (5) designated focus areas; or (c) location of the site within a wellhead protection area.
+The Rural Land Board shall define what is a community icon, recognizing that community-icons will change over time.
+A community icon should be a recognized symbol of Lexington-Fayette County, including but not limited to, National Register properties and local, state or federal landmarks.
+The Rural Land

-- (a) If the property is contiguous to the existing urban service area boundary, subtract fifteen (15) points unless the property is important as a community icon, within a well head protection area or is located in one (1) of the designated focus areas. - (b) If the property is within one-half (1⁄2) mile of the existing urban service area boundary, subtract ten (10) points unless the property is important as a community icon, within a wellhead protection area or is located in one (1) of the designated focus areas.
+Board shall retain the discretion to determine whether a particular parcel is a community icon.

-- (c) If the property is within one (1) mile of existing urban service area boundary, subtract five (5) points unless the property is important as a community icon, within a wellhead protection area or is located in one (1) of the designated focus areas. - (16) URBAN DEVELOPMENT (subtract 30 total possible points)
+- 1. If the property is contiguous to the existing urban service area boundary, subtract fifteen (15) points unless the property is important as a community icon, within a well head protection area or is located in one of the designated focus areas. - 2.
+If the property is within 1/2 mile of the existing urban service area boundary, subtract ten (10) points unless the property is important as a community icon, within a wellhead protection area or is located in one of the designated focus areas. - 3.
+If the property is within 1 mile of existing urban service area boundary, subtract five (5) points unless the property is important as a community icon, within a wellhead protection area or is located in one of the designated focus areas. - (16) URBAN DEVELOPMENT (subtract 30 total possible points)